tangledhelix/DP_papaoppo/README.md

 * p.
 316: changed “apearance” to “appearance” (a very different appearance)
 * p.
 317: changed “precedure” to “procedure” (of the Roman procedure)
 * p.
 326: added section V name “LORD ACTON’S SUBMISSION”, from printed page header
+* p.
+332: changed “Bishof” to “Bischof” (an einen Deutschen Bischof)

 ### HTML file review ###
 The iPhone/iPad simulators can't use `file://` URLs.
 Start a local web server with `python3 -m http.server` in the project directory and going to `localhost:8000` in Safari on the device.